yoctoproject/poky/documentation/ref-manual/classes.rst

 either raise a warning or an error message.
 Typically, failures for new tests generate a warning.
 Subsequent failures for the same test would then generate an error message once the metadata is in a known and good condition.
-See the ":doc:`ref-qa-checks`" Chapter for a list of all the warning and error messages you might encounter using a default configuration.
+See the ":doc:`/ref-manual/qa-checks`" Chapter for a list of all the warning and error messages you might encounter using a default configuration.

 Use the :term:`WARN_QA` and